-Poor Roadway Surface Horrible pavement conditions, traffic light with no left turn arrow at busy intersections, traffic light no longer needed such as Wall St in Benton Harbor and Maiden Lane in Stevensville all contribute to driving delays and cost.
+Poor Roadway Surface Homble pavement conditions, traffic light with no left turn arrow at busy intersections, traffic light no longer needed such as Wall St in Benton Harbor and Maiden Lane in Stevensville all contribute to driving delays and cost.
 Synchronized traffic lights on Red Arrow/Lakeshore and other main roads would alleviate commuting delays in morning and afternoon.

-Public Transit The frequency and routes are most important for passenger vehicles

-Public Transit Still not sure point of Survey. our existing roads/streets are horrible.
+The frequency and routes are most important for passenger vehicles Still not sure point of Survey, our existing roads/streets are homble.
 I hate driving anywhere locally and I choose to go out of town and avoid our streets (what's left of them).
 Ridiculous.
 Fix them before spending money on additional stuff.

-Ped/Bike Safety Poor Roadway Surface The only concern I have is bicycles on the road.
+Pool Bits Safety Poor Roadway Surface.
+The only concern I have is bicycles on the road.
 Need their own trail but before that, fix the roads we have now.

-Parking

-Public Transit Travel to the BH area for errands, the lake and on my way to other towns.
+Parking Travel to the BH area for errands, the take and on my way to other towns.
 I may soon be working in the mall area.
 Roads are poor and in need of work.
-If I resided in the area, I could see where a regular bus service (not dial -a-ride) could be essential in allowing people to break transportation barriers that keep them from working and accessing needed services in a timely manner.

-Ped/Bike Safety Scary to worry about cyclists on Red Arrow & other areas with no designated bike lane.

-Public Transit The waiting time is horrible!

-Poor Roadway Surface Fix the roads

-Parking Poor Roadway Surface Berrien county roads are rated 2nd worst roads in the state.
+If I resided in the area, I could see where a regular bus service (not dial -a-ride) could be essential in allowing people to break transportation barriers that keep them from working and accessing needed services in a timely macrier Pod 118x Salety Scary to worry about cyclists on Red Arrow & other areas with no designated bike lane.
+The waiting time is horrible!
+Poor Readway Surface Fix the roads Power Roadway Surface: Berrien county roads are rated 2nd worst roads in the state.
 Surrounding county roads are considerably better despite a lower tax base.
 Something is wrong here.

-Poor Roadway Surface Our roads are terrible.
+Poor Readway Statege | Our roads are terrible.
 Vote Pot for Potholes!

-Parking Parking and people walking in roadways are major issues.
+Parking and people walking in roadways are major issues.
 It's a small semi-urban area in the northern United States, bikes are good for recreation but have a limited appeal for commuting, and it doesn't have population density to support busing.
 Hard to get away from cars.

-Public Transit Public transport is non existent in Berrien County.
+Public transport is non existent in Berrien County.
 Not sure you are going to convince us farmers that getting on a bus is going to work, but there is no reason why this should not become common practice in the more suburban areas.

-Thank you

-Enforcement Drive to fast.

-Enforcement Far too many drivers are distracted by using their phones or vaping machines while driving.

-Enforcement Teach people to use the sidewalks where there are sidewalks.
+Thank you Drive to fast Far too many drivers are distracted by using their phones or vaping machines while driving.
+Teach people to use the sidewalks where there are sidewalks.
 Teach how to walk and ride a bike with traffic.
 And than enforce it.
 Very bad in BH.

-Enforcement A lot of people need A refresher on the rules of engagement

-Just more convenient for me to drive
+A lot of people need A refresher on the rules of engagement Just more convenient for me to drive More sidewalks!!!

-More sidewalks!!!
 Everywhere.
 No new subdivisions without them!
 Mass transit although traffic is not bad...
-But when I was 16 we would race on I-96 and no cars went by..
+But when I was 16 we would race on I-96 and no cars went by .
 No traffic at a for 15 to 30 minutes at a timd Point being that the future will be much different than u think